 B. Static data members of a class can be initialized inside the class

-C. Different objects of a class have different data member
+C. Different objects of a class have different values of static data member

 D. Static data members cannot be accessed through objects of a class

 Section B. Reading and Filling in the blank (24 marks in total, 4 marks per blank)